 Durham Day Trip Pro Tips

-Tips to help you and your crew stay safe and cool on your adventures in Durham this summer.
+Tips to help you and your crew stay safe on your adventures in Durham.

 Be cognizant of changing protocols at various partners and locations.
 Durham has hundreds of eateries and restaurants, and each are navigating uncharted territory, figuring out how to care for both customers and staff while they adjust to COVID mandates and safety measures.
 They're still creating beautiful, delicious food that makes it all worth it, though.
 Look for Back on the Bull branding at businesses that have completed the safety checklists; you should see a familiar face on windows and doors, beckoning you to offer your patronage.

 Dine outside when possible.
 Durham has plenty of restaurants with outdoor patios.
 If you're looking to meet up with a friend or family member and enjoy some cooking that's not your own, here's a list of places where you can feel safe eating outdoors and savor the flavor with a bit of elbow room.

 Always, always wear a face covering where social distancing isn’t possible.
 That should be all we have to say on this, but alas.
 For those of you who are new to the Bull City way of doing things, we’ve been donning face coverings (many from local, women, and BIPOC makers!) since this whole COVID thing happened.
 While we’re at it, though, wear a mask, wash your hands and please, wait six feet apart from other visitors.